linfanf/linfanf.github.io/_pages/teaching.md

 author_profile: true
 ---

-I was a Teaching Assistant for the following Stanford courses.
+I was a teaching assistant for the following Stanford courses.

 - Stochastic Modeling (MS&E 221)
   - Winter 2019, Spring 2021, Spring 2022